Life in an Agency: Agency Roles and Responsibilities

 1. Client Acquisition and Communication

 The primary responsibility of the Sales team is to find new clients and present to them the benefits of working together.
-In the digital industry, recommendations are more often than not how new clients enter the stage.
-Agencies rarely have a Salesperson on their team, and this role is usually taken over by the agency's owner or Account Managers.
+In the digital industry, recommendations are, more often than not, how new clients enter the stage.
+Agencies rarely have a Salesperson on their team, and this role is usually taken over by the agency's owner or Account Manager.

 Speaking of Account Managers, their role is the most important one in the scene playing out after the initial contact with a client: negotiation and maintaining constant communication.